sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/index.md

+keywords: prometheus exporter, hardware, prerequisites, install
+description: How get started with Hardware Sentry Exporter for Prometheus: packages, installation, prerequisites.

 # Getting Started

-**${project.name}** is designed to collect health and performance metrics from any hardware devices.
-It allies the monitoring performance of more that 250 hardware data connectors with the monitoring expertise of Hardware Sentry.
+**${project.name}** is designed to collect health and performance metrics from any hardware device.
+It allies the monitoring performance of more than 250 hardware data connectors with the monitoring expertise of Hardware Sentry.

 ![**${project.name}** Architecture](./images/mat_prom_architecture_diagram.png)